NathaliaReyes/social-network-API/README.md

 Project related to mongoDB and mongoose.

 ## Description
-This project, titled "Social-Network-API", is a backend application built with Express.js, and MongoDB and Mongoose ODM.
-It's designed to provide API endpoints for a social networking web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This project, titled "Social-Network-API", is a backend application built with Express.js, and MongoDB, a NoSQL database.
+The use of MongoDB allows the application to efficiently handle large amounts of unstructured data, making it ideal for a social networking web application.
+The application also uses Mongoose ODM for powerful data modeling and schema enforcement.
+It's designed to provide API endpoints where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 [![MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)